 In rare occasions, players can find special Legendary versions of a weapon (known as Fully Kitted weapons), all of which have a unique predetermined set of attachments (none of which can be replaced).
 In addition, some of the more powerful weapons (such as the Kraber) are Heirloom, can only be found in Care Packages, have ammo that cannot be replenished, and cannot use attachments.

-- R-301 Carbine (Light) - Fully-automatic assault rifle with a fast rate-of-fire.
+- R-301 Carbine (Light Rounds) - Fully-automatic assault rifle with a fast rate-of-fire.
 Can be toggled into semi-automatic for better control.
+Can equip the Anvil Receiver attachment to increase damage from semi-automatic shots (at the cost of increased ammo usage and reduced firing rate).

-- VK-47 Flatline (Heavy) - Fully-automatic assault rifle with a slow rate-of-fire.
+- VK-47 Flatline (Heavy Rounds) - Fully-automatic assault rifle with a slow rate-of-fire.
 Can be toggled into semi-automatic for better control.
+Can equip the Anvil Receiver attachment to increase damage from semi-automatic shots (at the cost of increased ammo usage and reduced firing rate).
 Cannot use Barrel Stabilizer attachments.

-- Hemlok Burst AR (Heavy) - Assault rifle that fires in three-round bursts.
+- Hemlok Burst AR (Heavy Rounds) - Assault rifle that fires in three-round bursts.
 Can be toggled into semi-automatic for better control.

-- HAVOC Rifle (Energy) - Fully-automatic assault rifle that must be "spun-up" (by holding down the Fire button) prior to firing.
+- HAVOC Rifle (Energy Ammo) - Fully-automatic assault rifle that must be "spun-up" (by holding down the Fire button) prior to firing.
 Cannot use Barrel Stabilizer attachments.
 Can equip the Turbocharger attachment to negate the spin-up time entirely.
 Added on February 20, 2019.

-- Alternator SMG (Light) - Fully-automatic sub-machine gun with a slow rate-of-fire and less horizontal recoil.
+- Alternator SMG (Light Rounds) - Fully-automatic sub-machine gun with a slow rate-of-fire and less horizontal recoil.

-- Volt SMG (Energy) - Fully-automatic sub-machine gun.
-Added on Season 6.
+- Volt SMG (Energy Ammo) - Fully-automatic sub-machine gun.
+Added in Season 6.

-- Prowler Burst PDW (Unique) - Sub-machine gun with two firing modes: five-round burst and fully-automatic.
-35 shots per magazine, 210 shots total.
-Originally a base weapon (using Heavy Ammo) prior to Season 7.
+- Prowler Burst PDW (Care Package) - Sub-machine gun with two firing modes: five-round burst and fully-automatic.
+Originally used Heavy Ammo prior to Season 7.

 Light Machine Guns

-- M600 Spitfire (Heavy) - Fully-automatic light-machine gun with a slower consistent rate-of-fire.
+- M600 Spitfire (Heavy Rounds) - Fully-automatic light-machine gun with a slower consistent rate-of-fire.

-- Devotion LMG (Energy) - Fully-automatic light-machine gun with a rate-of-fire that builds up the longer it fires.
+- Devotion LMG (Energy Ammo) - Fully-automatic light-machine gun with a rate-of-fire that builds up the longer it fires.
 Can equip the Turbocharger attachments to boost the initial firing rate.
 Was a Care Package weapon in Seasons 4 & 5.

-- L-STAR EMG (Energy) - Fully-automatic light-machine gun with larger, slower projectiles.
+- L-STAR EMG (Energy Ammo) - Fully-automatic light-machine gun with larger, slower projectiles.
 Does not require reloading, but can overheat if the trigger is held down too long.
 Cannot use Barrel Stabilizer or Extended Energy Ammo attachments.
-Added on Season 3 and originally a Legendary weapon prior to Season 4.
+Added in Season 3 and originally a Legendary weapon prior to Season 4.

-- Longbow DMR (Sniper) - Semi-automatic precision rifle.
+- Longbow DMR (Sniper Ammo) - Semi-automatic precision rifle.
 Is the only weapon in its category that can equip Barrel Stabilizer attachments.
-Can equip the Skullpiercer Rifling attachment for increased headshot damage.
 Originally used Heavy Ammo prior to Season 4.

-- Charge Rifle (Sniper) - Semi-automatic beam rifle.
+- Charge Rifle (Sniper Ammo) - Semi-automatic beam rifle.
 Each trigger pull activates a continuous beam that is slightly unwieldy and deals light damage, followed shortly by a powerful pulse of heavy damage.
 Uses two ammo per shot and cannot equip Extended Sniper Mag attachments.
-Added on Season 3.
+Added in Season 3.
 Originally used Energy Ammo prior to Season 4.

-- Sentinel (Sniper) - Bolt-action sniper rifle.
+- Sentinel (Sniper Ammo) - Bolt-action sniper rifle.
 Can be "charged up" temporarily by expending two Shield Cells on it, giving up to two minutes of increased damage (with each shot shortening that timer).
-Added on Season 4.
+Can equip the Deadseye Tempo attachment to speed up the rate-of-fire on a consistent fire rate (shown on the optics).
+Added in Season 4.

-- Kraber .50-cal Sniper (Unique) - Bolt-action sniper rifle with very high stopping power and accuracy, at the cost of a very slow firing rate and very weak handling.
+- Kraber .50-cal Sniper (Care Package) - Bolt-action sniper rifle with very high stopping power and accuracy, at the cost of a very slow firing rate and very weak handling.
 Has a 6x/10x variable zoom scope.
-4 shots per magazine, 8 shots total.
+Unlike other weapons, the Kraber has been a standard Care Package weapon since the game's release.

-- Mozambique Shotgun (Shotgun) - Fully-automatic triple-barreled shotgun pistol with a three-pellet "triangle" spread.
-Can equip the Hammerpoint Rounds attachment for increased damage to unshielded opponents.
+- Mozambique Shotgun (Shotgun Shells) - Fully-automatic triple-barreled shotgun pistol with a three-pellet "triangle" spread.

-- Mastiff Shotgun (Shotgun) - Semi-automatic shotgun with chamber-fed reloading and an eight-pellet fully-horizontal spread.
-Originally a Legendary weapon prior to Season 5.
+- Mastiff Shotgun (Shotgun Shells) - Semi-automatic shotgun with chamber-fed reloading and an eight-pellet fully-horizontal spread.
+Originally a Care Package weapon prior to Season 5.

-- RE-45 Auto (Light) - Fully-automatic handgun.
+- RE-45 Auto (Light Rounds) - Fully-automatic handgun.
 Can equip the Quickdraw Holster attachment for improved weapon swap speed, aiming speed, hip-fire recoil.

-- Wingman (Heavy) - Double-action revolver with high stopping power.
+- Wingman (Heavy Rounds) - Double-action revolver with high stopping power.
 Cannot use Barrel Stabilizer attachments.
-Can equip the Skullpiercer Rifling attachment for increased headshot damage or the Quickdraw Holster attachment for improved weapon swap speed, aiming speed, hip-fire recoil.
+Can equip the Quickdraw Holster attachment for improved weapon swap speed, aiming speed, hip-fire recoil.

 - Optics - Sights and scopes that improve magnification while aiming down the sight.
 While most common scopes can be used on any weapon, rarer ones can only be used for certain weapons (such as Sniper scopes, which can only be used for SRs).
 Certain scopes include variable zooming (allowing players to change magnification by pressing Sprint while aiming), while legendary scopes offer threat highlighting (showing enemies with a red highlight, even through smoke).

 - Barrel Stabilizers - Improves recoil reduction.
-Legendary version also reduces muzzle flash.
+Prior to Season 8, a Legendary version was used that also reduced muzzle flash.
 Not used for Shotguns.

 - Stocks - Improves the weapon's drift while aiming, as well as the speed at which the weapon is raised or lowered.
-Two versions are used: Standard (for ARs, SMGs, and LMGs) and Sniper (for SRs).
+Two versions are used: Standard (for ARs, SMGs, LMGs, and most MWs) and Sniper (for SRs).
 Not used for Shotguns or Pistols.

 - Extended Magazines / Shotgun Bolts - Extended Magazines increase the magazine size for weapons with either Light, Heavy, Energy, or Sniper ammo.
+Legendary versions (added in Season 8) also automatically reloads the weapon while holstered.
 Shotgun Bolts increase the firing rate for weapons with Shotgun ammo.

 - Hop-Ups - Unique epic and legendary attachments that add capabilities for specific weapons (such as unlocking additional firing modes or improving certain types of damage).